Visas for the Netherlands

 Although EU citizens don’t require a residence permit, they do have to register with their local municipality if they intend on living in the Netherlands for more than four months.

-Upon arrival in the Netherlands, expats should register at their local municipality and apply for a citizen service number or BSN (Citizen Service Number).
-It's not possible to work in the Netherlands without a BSN, which is also needed to open a bank account, receive a salary, take out insurance and claim other benefits.
+Upon arrival in the Netherlands, expats should register at their local municipality and apply for a citizen service number, known as a BSN (burgerservicenummer).
+It's not possible to work in the Netherlands without it, and it’s also needed to open a bank account, receive a salary, take out insurance and claim other benefits.

 Expats can apply for permanent residence in the Netherlands if they've lived in the country for an uninterrupted period of five years.
 Once they have this, they no longer need an employer-sponsored work permit.

 EU citizens don't need a work permit for the Netherlands and don't have any restrictions when it comes to finding work.
-However, non-EU residents will have to overcome certain bureaucratic hurdles in order to obtain a work permit which allows them to legally take up employment within the Netherlands.
+Non-EU expats planning to work in the Netherlands, however, will need to obtain a work permit to do so.

-Dutch work permits are employer- and job-specific, so non-EU expats will have to apply through a company.
-Unfortunately, employers who hire foreign employees have to prove that the applicant’s skills can't be found elsewhere in the EU, which is highly unlikely.
+Dutch work permits, called single permits (GVVA), are employer and job-specific, so non-EU expats will have to apply through a company.
+Unfortunately, employers who hire foreign employees have to prove that the applicant’s role can't be filled by an EU citizen, which can prove difficult.
 It is worth noting that those with highly sought-after skills or on an intracompany transfer may find that they are exempt from the labour market tests.

-Should expats wish to change jobs while working in the Netherlands, they won't be allowed to work for another employer until new papers have been issued.
+Should expats wish to change employers while working in the Netherlands, they will have to wait for new papers to be issued before they can begin their new job.